Updates[Introduction] [Parts Selection] [Parts List] [Specifications] [Preparation] [Assembly] [Installation] [Results] [Updates] [FAQ's]

 34,000 miles: Valvetrain noise has steadily increased over the last 4000 miles and is becoming a real concern, so I pulled off the valve cover to investigate.
 Some rockers had become sloppy due to fulcrum wear so it was an opportunity to upgrade the valvetrain with Yella Terra 1.6 ratio roller rockers and Crower chromemoly hardened pushrods.
 While I was installing the new rockers I found a nasty surprise.
 The no.6 exhaust valve lifter wouldn't preload on the camshaft base circle when I torqued down the new rockers.
 My heart sank knowing that I had to pull the head to investigate further and my worst fears were confirmed.
 The no.6 exhaust valve lifter had collapsed altogether, the no.6 intake valve lifter was badly cupped, and the corresponding cam lobe was flattened.

-37,000 miles: Compared to the Crane camshaft, WOT acceleration with the original stock camshaft is slightly reduced but it's compensated by quicker acceleration at part throttle, slightly better fuel economy, and a sweeter sounding engine.
-A run on the Dastek load type chassis dyno at MOCA Performance in Sharjah yielded 251lbft @ 3750rpm at the rear wheels but a malfunctioning JET Stage 2 PCM caused the rev limiter to cut in at 4500rpm (198hp) before the HP curve had peaked.
+37,000 miles: Compared to the Crane camshaft, WOT acceleration with the original stock camshaft is slightly reduced but it's compensated by quicker acceleration at part throttle and slightly better fuel economy.
+A malfunctioning JET Stage 2 PCM was causing the rev limiter to cut in at 4500rpm, and removing it promptly restored the rev limiter back to the original 5200rpm setting.

 41,000 miles: Revised my homebrew FIPK by replacing the corrugated rubber pipe with a Simota 3" diameter smooth silicon pipe, and I moved it away from the throttle linkage to gain clearance.
-I also added 21" of 3" diameter piping to route the intake around the brake master cylinder.
-The final length of pipe together with the air filter goes straight towards the driver's side headlamp housing instead of going diagonally, and this enabled me to simplify the heatshield.
+I also routed a length of 3" diameter flexible dryer hose around the brake master cylinder.
+The final length of PVC pipe together with the air filter goes straight towards the driver's side headlamp housing instead of going diagonally, and this enabled me to simplify the heatshield.

 54,000 miles: I swapped the new style curved-runner intake manifold with power steering pump, PS pump mounting bracket, and tensioner pulley from a junkyard 2001 Jeep Cherokee into my Jeep.
 Installation was straightforward and the only modifications required to complete the job were lengthened wires to the IAT sensor, slight modification to the routing of vacuum lines, and a longer drivebelt.
-On the initial test drive the engine ran slightly lean but that was easily corrected by raising the MAP voltage to 5.30v.
-On the chassis dyno, the newer intake manifold yielded peak to peak gains of 1.9hp/4.5lbft and the HP/TQ peaks came at slightly lower rpm (see dyno chart below).
+On the Dastek dyno, the newer intake manifold yielded peak-to-peak gains of 1.9hp/4.5lbft and the HP/TQ peaks came at slightly lower rpm (see dyno chart below).
 Torque increased by up to ~5lbft from off idle to 4800rpm with just a small loss in the last 400rpm before the rev limiter.

-The latest 1/4 mile run of 14.63 @ 94.4 in full street trim was only marginally slower than the quickest time recorded when the Crane camshaft was in the engine, and the hair trigger throttle response makes the Jeep huge fun to drive.
+The latest 1/4 mile run of 14.63 @ 94.4 in full street trim is only marginally slower than the time recorded when the Crane camshaft was in the engine, and the hair trigger throttle response makes the Jeep huge fun to drive on the street.

 61,000 miles: Fuel economy is the best it's ever been in my Jeep's 18-year history (19mpg city, 23mpg at 75mph highway cruise) with the newer intake manifold responsible for a ~1mpg gain.
 As a bonus, the engine also runs on cheap 87 US octane fuel (91 RON) without pinging when it's less than 90*F outside.